-When we come to the New Testament the Feast of Firstfruits, Pentecost, takes on a deeper spiritual meaning.
+When we come to the New Testament Pentecost takes on a deeper spiritual meaning.
 Pentecost becomes the "birthday" of the New Testament church as God gives His Holy Spirit with signs and wonders (Acts 2:1 - 4).

 All people who are truly called out of this world, who have repented of their sins and have in them God's Holy Spirit, are considered by the Father to be his Firstfruits of the salvation of man.

-In one of Jesus' parables he uses the analogy of someone sowing seeds, and what can happen to the seeds afterwards, to teach about the different responses people will have regarding the gospel message:
+In one of Jesus' parables he uses the analogy of someone sowing seeds, and what can happen to the seeds afterwards, to teach about the different responses people will have regarding the gospel message (Luke 8:5 - 15).

 What is SEED TIME?